ruby/reline/doc/for_users.md

 It the repetition is for the command is not supported, the repetition prefix is ignored.

+### About Killing and Yanking

+_Killing_ means deleting text from the current line and saving it for potential later use (by _yanking_).

+_Yanking_ means inserting previously-killed text into the current line.
+Yanked text is, depending on the command used, copied from or popped from the kill ring.

+Killed text is put onto the _kill ring_
+(a last-in, first-out [stack][stack]):

+- For a kill command that is preceded by another kill command, the killed text is appended to the entry already at the top of the kill ring.
+  Thus, any number of consecutive kills save killed text as a single string.
+- For a kill command that is _not_ preceded by another kill command, the killed text is pushed onto the kill ring as a new entry.

+The kill ring is not associated with particular command lines;
+text killed from a the current line is available for yanking into later command lines.

 ### Commands for Moving the Cursor

 #### `C-f` or `→`: Character Forward